Is your bank rewarding you as much as they should for your loyalty?

 Some of bigger banks in Australia have already implemented the change, notifying customers that they will no longer able access their term deposits early in the last 30 days before it reaches maturity.

-The change, which could put term deposits in position less favourable by savers, means that hybrid products such as the notice saver (offered by both Rabodirect and Westpac) and flexible high interest savings account grow in popularity.
+The change, which could put term deposits in positions less favourable by savers, means that hybrid products such as the notice saver (offered by both Rabodirect and Westpac) and flexible high interest savings accounts grow in popularity.

 Compare high interest savings accounts